Joseph Gitler: Awards and Recognition

 He is frequently invited to speak at global conferences and podcasts and has become a leading voice in food systems reform, sustainability, and nonprofit innovation.

 Personal life

-Joseph Gitler grew up in New York and earned his undergraduate degree from Yeshiva University and his Juris Doctor degree from Fordham University.
+Joseph Gitler grew up in New York and earned his undergraduate degree from Yeshiva University and his law degree from Fordham University.
 He immigrated to Israel in 2000.
-He is married to Leelah (née Koschitzy) and enjoys biking, traveling and spending time with his children named Meital, Elitzur, Ayelet, Yakira and Ziv as well as and his Golden Doodle, Loki in Ra'anana, Israel.
+He lives with his wife, children and his Golden Doodle, Loki in Raanana, Israel.